Esri/raster-deep-learning/examples/cntk/object_detection/coconut_tree/README.md

 # CNTK Coconut Tree Detection Example in ArcGIS Pro
+Step 0.
+Download the test deep learning model and image [here](https://www.arcgis.com/home/item.html?id=a75a2b1086774525ac46370c5f4c1fdd).
+You can also use your own trained model and test image.

 Step 1.
 Open "Detect Object Using Deep Learning" geoprocessing tool.

 Step 2.
 Fill in the parameters.